What is Acne?

 Adult Female Acne & Acne in Pregnancy

-Adult female acne often has a hormonal component.
+While adult acne can happen to anyone, adult female acne often has a hormonal component.
 It may worsen just prior to or during the start of the menstrual cycle.
-Oftentimes, the adult female hormonal acne localizes to the lower half of the face, jawline, and neck.
+Often, the adult female hormonal acne localizes to the lower half of the face, jawline, and neck.
 The acne is often painful, red, cystic, and persists for weeks to months at a time.
-Both spironolactone and oral contraceptive therapy can be used in conjunction with traditional acne treatment in cases of adult female hormonal acne.
+Both spironolactone and oral (birth control) contraceptive therapy can be used in conjunction with traditional acne treatment in cases of adult female hormonal acne.
 Acne in pregnancy can be safely treated with a combination of topical antibiotic called erythromycin, azelaic acid (Finacea), glycolic acid, and blue light treatment.

 Types of Acne